PLA25/Website/README.md

 | user | user | This is the default user. |

 ### Step 5: Security
-Change the admin and user Password in the admin panel!
+Change the admin and user Password in the My Account panel!

 ## Development
 This project in maintained by the following awesome people: